shuoyuanxu/AprilSlamCPP/Readme.md

 ### **9. Localization**

 The localization feature leverages previously mapped landmark locations to estimate the robot’s pose in real-time.
 Here's a breakdown of how the localization is implemented in the system:

+#### iSAM2 (Incremental Smoothing and Mapping)

+    Incremental Optimization: iSAM2 is designed for incremental optimization, meaning it only updates parts of the factor graph as new measurements come in.
+This makes it more efficient for real-time applications.
+    Efficient Updates: iSAM2 performs partial relinearization and reordering of the factor graph.
+It doesn’t re-optimize the entire graph every time but incrementally updates the parts affected by new measurements.
+This allows for faster updates with minimal computational cost.
+    Real-time Capable: iSAM2 is specifically designed for real-time applications like SLAM.
+By only updating relevant portions of the graph, it can maintain a good approximation of the solution without needing to recompute everything.
+    Lower Memory Usage: Because iSAM2 only processes parts of the graph incrementally, it has lower memory requirements compared to batch SAM.
+    ISAM2 Improvements: iSAM2 includes several improvements over its predecessor iSAM, including better handling of relinearization, improved efficiency in graph reordering, and the ability to work on more complex graphs.

 #### Pre-mapped Landmark Loading